iamdcj/javascripts/core/asynchronicity/promises/methods/README.md

   .then(response => Promise.reject('inwalid jason').then(data => ...handle data))
 ```

 The above promise chain consists of the initial request, then we reject the returned promise if something is wrong with the data.
-If we add a `catch` at the top-level, it will grab any promise rejections;
+If we add a `catch` at the top-level, it will grab any promise `reject`ions;

 ```
 somePromise
-  .then(...see above)
+  .then(response => Promise.reject('inwalid jason').then(data => ...handle data))
   .catch(e => console.error(e))
 ```

-This approach to dealing with chained or nested promises presents us from having dangling promises which are never handled, if `rejected`.
+This approach to dealing with chained or nested promises prevents us from having dangling promises, which aren't handled if they are `rejected`.

-#### Catching Errors
+#### Catching thrown errors

-If an error is thrown at some point in the promise chain, the promise is considered to be `reject`ed; allowing our `catch` method to handle the rejection.
+If an error is thrown at some point in the promise chain, the promise will be `reject`ed; allowing our `catch` method to handle the propagated rejection.

 ```
 fetch('/some-404')